 ABOUT THE CONSORTIUM

-The Consortium sites are sustained through the passion, commitment and herculean efforts of dedicated volunteers who are committed to preserving not only these historic properties but their important stories.
-Taken together, these sites provide a historical, social and cultural context for the movement that changed our state, nation and world.
-Moving forward, the Consortium will work with each site to assure that its legacy is preserved for today and future generations.
+The Consortium sites have been preserved through the passion, commitment and herculean efforts of dedicated volunteers who are committed to saving, not only these historic properties, but their important stories.
+Taken together, these sites provide a historical, social and cultural context for the movement that changed our state, nation, and world.
+Moving forward, the Consortium will continue its work to assure that this legacy is preserved for today and future generations.